 - Large class sizes: many training classes at these shows will have several dozen students in one class.
 This means little one-on-one time with lead instructors, and rushed hands on portions.

 - Many instructors: to be able to accommodate these volumes of students many instructors are needed.
 Often they are volunteers, coming from different areas, companies and backgrounds.
 This can greatly reduce the consistency of information passed on.
 While you may get lucky and end up with a fantastic instructor if you happen to take “Class A” on Friday, maybe you end up with one that isn’t as good if you had chosen to take it on Saturday.
-When you are paying for training and putting your company’s success at stake, this may not be a risk you’d like to take see this here.
+When you are paying for training and putting your company’s success at stake, this may not be a risk you’d like to take.

 So what options are we left with?
 Essentially two.
 Either put your dream of starting your own coffee business temporarily on hold and go work in the industry for a number of years to acquire your own experience, or find a professional coffee school that specializes in focused quality-oriented barista training, coffee education, and coffee business consulting.
 There are many distinct advantages to the latter…